phhe/sparkSo/README.md

 sonosspark
 ==========

-Control Sonos via Spark (spark.io)
+Control Sonos with a Spark (spark.io)

 This is a little projekt to get my Spark control a Sonos speaker in the local network.
 There is no real error handling so far and it is not too well tested, but seems to work ;)

+To Discover IPs